DonikaXhani/FAIR-course/README.md

 # FAIR-course
-This is a repository for the materials and the dataset they we are using for the project in the FAIR principles course.
+This is a repository for the materials and the dataset that we are using for the project in the FAIR principles course.